The Bed

 Toulouse Lautrec, In Bed

-Henri de Toulouse-Lautrec is one of my favourite artists.
-He often used beds as a stage for themes of intimacy and human connection.
-In his work, the bed is not merely a piece of furniture; it represents a private world where genuine connections are forged, away from the public eye.
-These snatched moments of true affection stand in stark contrast to the superficial affections of their working day.
+Henri de Toulouse-Lautrec, one of my favorite artists, often used beds as a stage for themes of intimacy and human connection.
+In his work, the bed is not merely furniture; it is a private world where genuine connections are forged, away from the public eye.
+He captured snatched moments of true affection that stand in stark contrast to the superficiality of his subjects’ working lives.

 Tracey Emin, My Bed

-Tracey Emin’s use of the bed as a motif remains a powerful element in her recent work, building on the themes she established with “My Bed” (1998).
-In Emin’s art, I see the bed representing a deeply personal and autobiographical space, reflecting her experiences, emotions, and vulnerabilities.
-For someone who has endured long-term illness, the bed and bedroom take on even greater significance, often becoming the artist’s entire world for extended periods.
+Tracey Emin’s use of the bed remains a powerful element in her art, building on the themes she established with her iconic 1998 piece, “My Bed.”
+In Emin’s work, the bed is a deeply personal and autobiographical space, reflecting her raw experiences, emotions, and vulnerabilities.
+For someone who has endured long-term illness, the bed can become an entire world, a theme Emin explores with unflinching honesty.

 Relationships Series

-As the series progressed, I wanted the bed to take on different meanings, representing not just physical intimacy but also emotional vulnerability and the complexities of relationships.
-I grew particularly interested in the physical and emotional distance separating couples.
+As the series progressed, I wanted the bed to take on different meanings, representing not just physical intimacy but also emotional vulnerability and the complexities of human connection.
+I grew particularly interested in the physical and emotional distance that can separate a couple.
+The bed became a symbol of both connection and isolation, exploring the profound sense of loneliness that can exist even within the most intimate relationships.

 man and woman

-I want to resume work on this series, but I don’t know how I will proceed.
-The direction I take depends on finding suitable subjects for my observations.
-My preference is to find people in actual relationships, but bringing two random individuals together for a sitting can also be interesting.
+I plan to resume work on this series soon.
+The direction I take will depend on finding the right subjects for my observations, whether they are people in existing relationships or two individuals brought together for a sitting.
 I will keep you updated.

 Two professional models posed for this later Relationships Series painting.